Most books about dowsing or dowsing teachers will usually tell you about how to ask good dowsing questions. That's certainly what we've done.

 That is not what dowsing is about.
 Dowsing is about empowerment and about helping you in life and guiding you through various problems and tricky decisions.
 But, by throwing in the term ‘highest good', you've given all that up and left it to the whim of ‘whatever' to decide for you.
 In that case, why bother dowsing at all?
 Just put the pendulum down and walk away.

 Another bad question has the world ‘should' in it.
 ‘Should I buy this?'
 ‘Should I do this?'

-The word should implies a moral judgment and, as such, is asking for some outside opinion to validate what you do. ?Should I marry so-and-so?'
+The word should implies a moral judgment and, as such, is asking for some outside opinion to validate what you do.
+‘Should I marry so-and-so?'
 Why would you ask that sort of question?
-What does it mean if it?s either ?yes? or ?no??
+What does it mean if it's either ‘yes' or ‘no'?
 What information does that give you?
 None!
 You have no idea of the pros or cons of the answer.
-If someone comes to you and asks, ?Should I do so-and-so?', your answer will (hopefully) contain reasons for your decision.
+If someone comes to you and asks, ‘Should I do so-and-so?', your answer will (hopefully) contain reasons for your decision.
 But, in dowsing, you don't get those reasons.
 And the reasons behind the answer might be relevant to you or not.
 Those reasons will help you make up your mind to accept the answer or not.
-But, in dowsing, you don't get that chance to weight the arguments, because you already decided to bypass them.
+But, in dowsing, you don't get that chance to weigh the arguments, because you already decided to bypass them.

 There are other types of bad questions, but those are the main types to avoid.

 Have you other examples of bad dowsing questions?
 Or do you disagree with the examples here?
 Let us know in the comments section below.